AndersBorjesson/PlosML/README.md

 redshift.Storage handles I
 ```

+### Input format

+Input to PloshML is presented as text files (typically with .opa extension) with UTF-8 encoding.

 ### Keywords

 The following keywords are available witinin PloshML

-- -> : Produces, A -> B reads A produces B
+- "->" : Produces, A -> B reads A produces B
-- <- : Is produced by, A <- B reads A is produced by B
+- "<-" : Is produced by, A <- B reads A is produced by B
-- >- : Is consumed by, A >- B reads A is consumed by B
+- ">-" : Is consumed by, A >- B reads A is consumed by B
-- -< : Consumes, A -< B reads A consumes B
+- "-<" : Consumes, A -< B reads A consumes B
-- triggers : Trigger relation, A triggers B reads as stated.
+- "triggers" : Trigger relation, A triggers B reads as stated.
-- requires : Requirement link, A requires B reads as stated
+- "requires" : Requirement link, A requires B reads as stated
-- handles : Agent link, A handles B reads as stated
+- "handles" : Agent link, A handles B reads as stated

 In addition, the following language constructs are available

-- class : Class definition, e.g., class Name
+- "class" : Class definition, e.g., class Name
-- subroutine : Same as class definition, e.g. subroutine Name
+- "subroutine" : Same as class definition, e.g. subroutine Name
-- zoomin : Class definition and immediate instanciation, e.g., zooming Name
+- "zoomin" : Class definition and immediate instanciation, e.g., zooming Name
-- call/as: Class instanciation, e.g. call ClassName as InstanceName
+- "call/as": Class instanciation, e.g. call ClassName as InstanceName

+#### Reserved words

+The following words are reserved for future use:

+- "exhibits"
+- "aggregates"
+- "implements"
+- "owns"
+- "generalizes"

+These reserved words are not allowed field names in an input.

+### Directives

+The following directives are defined within PloshML

+- "include" : Simple, C-like, include directive.

+### Magic Names